CtopCsUtahEdu/bricklib/README.md

 A large portion of the brick library is entirely based on templates and can be included as a header only library.

+## Publications

+@cite zhao2018 Zhao, Tuowen, Samuel Williams, Mary Hall, and Hans Johansen.
+"Delivering Performance-Portable Stencil Computations on CPUs and GPUs Using Bricks."
+In 2018 IEEE/ACM International Workshop on Performance, Portability and Productivity in HPC (P3HPC), pp. 59-70.
+IEEE, 2018.

+@cite zhao2019 Zhao, Tuowen, Protonu Basu, Samuel Williams, Mary Hall, and Hans Johansen.
+"Exploiting reuse and vectorization in blocked stencil computations on CPUs and GPUs."
+In Proceedings of the International Conference for High Performance Computing, Networking, Storage and Analysis, p.
+52. ACM, 2019.